Live dealers: how it works

 OCR (card recognition) - a system that "understands" which cards are laid out on the table

-RFID chips - in roulette for fixing the number
+RFID chips - in a tape measure to fix the number

-Client software - on the player side, to display bets, timers, results
+Client software - on the side of the player, to display bets, timers, result

-Is it possible to communicate with a dealer?
+Is it possible to communicate with the dealer?

-Yes.
-Most live games have a chat in which:
+Yes I did.
+Most live games have a chat where:

 - You can ask a question